 She’s a wife, mama, and keeper of the home.
 She keeps not only the home but the family therein.

 When I was a young mother, I had this poem by Ruth Hamilton hanging on my wall that said “Cleaning and scrubbing can wait ’til tomorrow-babies grow we’ve learned to our sorrow-so quiet down cobwebs and dust go to sleep-I’m rocking my baby and babies don’t keep.”

 Babies really don’t keep.
-Families don’t last forever.
+Neither do children or husbands.
 People get old and die.
 Children grow up and marry and move away.
-What you have today–a messy house, a husband dropping his clothes at the end of a long day’s work, a sink full of dirty dishes, trash can overflowing, toys on the floor, and clothes to wash are not what you will have a few tomorrows from now.
+What you have today–a crying baby, messy house, husband dropping his clothes at the end of a long day’s work, a sink full of dirty dishes, trash can overflowing, toys on the floor, and clothes to wash are not what you will have a few tomorrows from now.
 Life is a vapor.
 Everything will change.
 The baby you hold today will be the woman you marry off tomorrow.
 Time will pass faster than a new mom dealing with middle of the night feedings can imagine.

 Soli Deo Gloria!